 Surprisingly, the actual mirror color is beyond your expectation.
 If you are a student of mirror science, you know the struggle.
 Let’s kill the suspense and jump straight to the answer.

 What color are mirrors?
-Well, mirrors can be of any color whatever reflects onto it.
-They look silver because of the metallic (aluminum) coat under its surface.
+Well, mirrors can be of any color whatever reflects onto them.
+They look silver because of the metallic (aluminum) coat under their surface.
 However, science says that the color of the mirror is faint green, neither silver nor white.